Last Updated on January 26, 2022 by Dave Farquhar

 Don’t think of the Cyber Kill Chain as a playbook or a recipe.
 It’s a list of components, or a list of ingredients.
 There will be times when an attacker carries out parts of it out of order.
 There will be times when either opportunity or necessity drive an attacker to repeat parts of it.
 And there may even be times when part of it is unnecessary because someone already did that part for them.
 Would we fault a burglar for not opening the door if someone already left the door open?

 As blue team defenders, we don’t have to obsess over whether every attacker does things in the same order every time.
 They don’t.
-The Cyber Kill Chain is a list of processes we need to disrupt in order to make ourselves more difficult to breach.
+The Cyber Kill Chain is a high level list of processes we need to disrupt in order to make ourselves more difficult to breach.
+If you need more detail, you can use the ATT&CK model.

 I don’t personally buy into the argument that the Lockheed Martin Cyber Kill Chain is a flawed model.
 I even specialize in disrupting the component of the model that’s most likely to be optional.
 I’ve had very good success in my career getting buy-in from the rest of the IT organization on security initiatives by whiteboarding the model and showing what parts of it the initiative disrupts.